 What comes to my mind is this other passage in James.

+4 And a tiny rudder makes a huge ship turn wherever the pilot wants it to go, even though the winds are strong.
 5 So also, the tongue is a small thing, but what enormous damage it can do.
 A tiny spark can set a great forest on fire.

 6 And the tongue is a flame of fire.
 It is full of wickedness that can ruin your whole life.
 It can turn the entire course of your life into a blazing flame of destruction, for it is set on fire by hell itself.